vetsuisse-unibe/NGS-course-docs/publish.md

 ## Prerequisites
 * Completed HPC cluster exercises with local Git repository
-* GitHub account (create one at github.com if needed)
+* GitHub account (create one at github.com if needed). *The email id you use to create the account should be the same you used in git config command*

 ## Exercise 1: GitHub Setup